Kohl's Market Value Is $3 Billion Less Than Cost Of Treasury Stock

 Bottom line

-Investors might return to the financial markets in greater numbers and dollars if they were confident that would enjoy the success of the firm by way of dividends.
+Investors might return to the financial markets in greater numbers and dollars if they were confident that they would enjoy the success of the firm by way of dividends.

 Kohl's share price is expected to remain under pressure until bondholders become more confident.
 And allocating funds for share repurchases is not expected to increase bondholder confidence.
 Kohl's has a challenge ahead with higher debt and the expected increase for interest rates.
-Might Kohl's sell some its treasury stock to reduce it debt?
+Might Kohl's sell some of its treasury stock to reduce its debt?

 Kohl's Market Capitalization Chart